quentin-dev/microengine/README.md

 * `--help`: display µEngine options
 * `--settings-file`: path to the settings file - defaults to `config/settings.toml`
 * `--settings-format`: format of the settings file - defaults to 'toml'
+* '--dry-run': only run the set up and tear down steps
+* '--disable-graphics': disable the graphics manager

 ### Settings